Red Snapper en Papillote

 - 4Fold parchment over the ingredients, making tight overlapping folds to completely seal packet.

-- 6Transfer packets to individual plates.Timing is of the essence, so serve immediately.Advertisement
+- 6Timing is of the essence, so serve immediately.Transfer packets to individual plates.Advertisement

 Tips, Tricks and Warnings: